Chevrolet Corvette: Eighth generation (C8; 2020–present)

+Development of the eighth generation corvette began in 2016 for a mid-engine layout.
+Intentionally set for the 2018 model year but was delayed for 2019 until 2020.

 The 2020 Corvette C8 was the first Corvette to have a rear mid-engine configuration, GM's first since the 1984 Pontiac Fiero.
-The base Stingray coupe was introduced on July 18, 2019, with three launch colors, red (with the Z51 Package), white, and blue, and the convertible on October 2 at the Kennedy Space Center, joined by the C8.R race car, which took part at the 2020 24 Hours of Daytona.
+The base Stingray coupe was introduced on July 18, 2019, at the Kennedy Space Center with three launch colors, red (with the Z51 Package), white, and blue, and the convertible on October 2 joined by the C8.R race car, which took part at the 2020 24 Hours of Daytona.

-The base engine is the 6.2 liter naturally aspirated LT2 V8, which generates 465 hp and 470 lbft of torque when equipped with either the performance exhaust package or Z51 performance package.
+The base engine is the 6.2 liter naturally aspirated LT2 V8, which generates 495 hp and 470 lbft of torque when equipped with either the performance exhaust package or Z51 performance package.
 The C8 is the first Corvette to be offered without a traditional manual transmission since all 1982 Corvettes were built with a 4-speed auto with overdrive, and the convertible is the first Corvette with a retractable hardtop.